-The Bioengineering of Neuroscience, Vision and Low Vision Technologies (BNVT) study section reviews applications to develop and utilize bioengineering, materials engineering, and computational approaches for studying the development, structure, function, or pathology of the nervous system.
+The Bioengineering of Neuroscience and Vision Technologies (BNVT) study section reviews applications to develop and utilize bioengineering, materials engineering, and computational approaches for studying the development, structure, function, or pathology of the nervous system.
 BNVT covers a wide range of technologies as applied to neural systems and to all tissues of the eye.
 Proposals need not be hypothesis driven if the emphasis is on technique development.

 The membership panel is a list of chartered members only.